floragunncom/search-guard-docs/concepts.md

 # Search Guard Main Concepts

 Search Guard can be used to secure your Elasticsearch cluster by using a wide range of technologies.
-While this offers great flexibility, it also means that you should familiarize yourself with all the basic concepts behind Search Guard, so you can choose and configure it according to your specific needs.
+While this offers great flexibility, it also means that you should familiarize yourself with all the basic concepts behind Search Guard, so you can choose and configure it according to your needs.

 However, there is a basic pattern of steps that Search Guard executes when deciding if a user is allowed to perform a specific action or not.
 Depending on the chosen technologies, some of the steps are optional.
 The basic flow is as follows

-* A user wants to interact with an Elasticsearch cluster
+* A user wants to **interact** with an Elasticsearch cluster
- *  this means any kind of interaction, ranging from issueing simple queries to changing the cluster topology
+ *  this means any kind of interaction, ranging from issuing simple queries to changing the cluster topology
 * Search Guard retrieves the **credentials** of the user
  * This can be achieved by explicitely asking (challenging) the user to provide this information, or it can be extracted directly from the request.
-Credentials can be something like a username/password combination, but also something like a hostname when using TLS authentication
+Credentials can be something like a username/password combination, but also something like a hostname.
-* Search Guard **authenticates** the credentials against an authentication backend
+* Search Guard **authenticates** the credentials against an authentication backend.
  * This step is optional if you use for example Kerberos, TLS client or proxy authentication.
-In this case the credentials are already verified.
-* Search Guard **authorizes** the user by retrieving a list of roles/groups for the user
+* Search Guard **authorizes** the user by retrieving a list of roles for the user
  * Roles retrieved in this step are called **backend roles**, for they are retrieved from a backend system.
 This step is optional.
 * Search Guard **maps** the user and her backend roles to **internal Search Guard roles**
- * sometimes this mapping resembles the backend roles 1:1, but more often than not you want to define dedicated roles for your specific use case
+ * sometimes this mapping resembles the backend roles 1:1, but more often than not you want to define dedicated roles for your specific ES use case.
 * Search Guard determines the **permissions** associated with the internal Search Guard role, and decides whether the action the user wants to perform is allowed or not
  * If your are using docuement- and field-level-security, you can also apply more fine grained permissions based on document types and individual fields